Helping People Live the Healthiest Lives Possible

 SelectHealth has a compliance program that is effective in preventing, detecting, and correcting Medicare Advantage and Part D program non-compliance as well as program fraud, waste, and abuse.
 Our compliance program is evaluated regularly based on CMS’ seven elements of an effective compliance program.

 We have a Compliance Hotline available to our members, employees, and contractors 24 hours per day and seven days per week.
 The Compliance Hotline is the method for each of these groups to report suspected program non-compliance or potential fraud, waste, or abuse.
 Anonymity and interpretation services are available.
 If you believe you have observed or been subjected to Medicare program non-compliance or fraud, waste, or abuse, you should contact the Compliance Hotline at 800-442-4845.

 SelectHealth relies on our contracted providers and other contractors to help us meet the needs of our members.
-These individuals and organizations are considered First tier, Downstream, and Related Entities ("FDRs").
-FDRs provide health or administrative services to the SelectHealth Medicare Advantage members and are a vital part of the SelectHealth Medicare Advantage program.
+These individuals and organizations are considered First tier, Downstream, and Related Entities (FDRs).
+FDRs provide health or administrative services to the SelectHealth Advantage members and are a vital part of this Medicare Advantage program.
 They have specific responsibilities under the Medicare guidelines, including:

 - FDRs are required to comply with all applicable statutory, regulatory, and other Part C or Part D requirements, including adopting their own effective compliance programs.

 - FDRs have a duty to report any violations of law; issues of program non-compliance; or fraud, waste, and abuse (FWA).
 Reports can be made to the Compliance Hotline at 800-442-4845.
 The Compliance Hotline is available 24 hours, seven days a week.
 Anonymity and interpretation services are available.